kschoener/perfecttoiletime/README.md

 "insertBathroom.php" has inputs for longitude, latitude, name, description, and floor of a bathroom.
 It inserts this data into the "Users1" table.
 If a bathroom is within 30 feet of another bathroom it will not insert the bathroom to avoid duplicates.

-"insertRatingsAndComments" has inputs for id, busy, clean, wifi, and comments and inserts this data into the "Ratings" table.
+"insertRatingsAndComments.php" has inputs for id, busy, clean, wifi, and comments and inserts this data into the "Ratings" table.

-"isUserEntered" takes an id as input and outputs the data for the user with that ID.
+"isUserEntered.php" takes an id as input and outputs the data for the user with that ID.
 If that user is not in the database it returns false.

 Description of "Ratings" table
 +-------------+--------------+------+-----+---------+----------------+